Remèdes rapides et naturels contre les reflux gastriques

 Although it may seem counterintuitive, fresh lemon juice mixed with water can actually neutralize stomach acid and relieve acid reflux.

-Drinking Aloe Vera
+Drink Aloe Vera

-Pure Aloe Vera juice is known for its soothing properties on the digestive system.
-Drinking Aloe Vera juice can help reduce inflammation and soothe symptoms of acid reflux.
+Pure aloe vera juice is known for its soothing properties on the digestive system.
+Drinking aloe vera juice can help reduce inflammation and soothe symptoms of acid reflux.

 Take baking soda